ergo/polymer-ui-router/README.md

 Install bower and npm dependencies (quick way is `yarn bower`).

 Then run `yarn serve` to serve your application locally.

-Run `yarn bundle` to to build ui-router core for dev.

 ## TIPS